GSA-TTS/identity-handbook/_articles/definition-of-done.md

 - /articles/definition_of_done.html
 - /articles/definition_of_done
 category: Product
+description: Checklist for work to be done, and accepted via an Acceptance Thread
 ---

 All stories must comply with the current Definition of Done in order to be considered Complete and Accepted.
 Some items might not apply to all stories, and conscious exceptions are OK.